-Strategy 1.2.d: Promote strength and continuity of Broadband chapters by showing appreciation and providing support to Broadband leaders; developing co-leadership teams; and encouraging collaborative, horizontal chapter-organizing techniques.
+Strategy I.2.d: Promote strength and continuity of Broadband chapters by showing appreciation and providing support to Broadband leaders; developing co-leadership teams; and encouraging collaborative, horizontal chapter-organizing techniques.

-Strategy 1.2.e: Evaluate and assess national office and Broadband education and effectiveness through leader feedback and the Program Committee.
+Strategy I.2.e: Evaluate and assess national office and Broadband education and effectiveness through leader feedback and the Program Committee.

-Strategy 1.2.f: Encourage dialogue with those with differing viewpoints on public land management, so as to better understand various perspectives on the nature and sources of public lands threats, thereby leading to durable solutions.
+Strategy I.2.f: Encourage dialogue with those with differing viewpoints on public land management, so as to better understand various perspectives on the nature and sources of public lands threats, thereby leading to durable solutions.

-OUTCOME 1.3: Broadbands are established in areas of the country where grassroots activism is essential to defend public lands.
+OUTCOME 1.3: Broadbands in areas of the country where grassroots activism is essential to defend public lands

-Strategy 1.3.a: Develop a process to determine how to strategically expand Broadbands, considering geographic needs, staff capacity, and areas of high existing membership.
+Strategy I.3.a: Develop a process to determine how to strategically expand Broadbands, considering geographic needs, staff capacity, and areas of high existing membership.

-Strategy 1.3.b: Prioritize significant opportunities for grassroots advocacy and stewardship on public lands.
+Strategy I.3.b: Prioritize significant opportunities for grassroots advocacy and stewardship on public lands.

-OUTCOME 1.4: Broads serves as a training ground for emerging leaders, decision-makers, and media influencers.
+OUTCOME 1.4: Training programs to empower emerging leaders, decision-makers, and media influencers